chicagopython/chipy.org/README.md

     http://localhost:8000

+Chipy.org uses Pytest to help ensure code is working properly.
+All tests must pass before merging code, and tests should be added as new functionality is added.
 If you would like to run tests for the app, run the following:

     make test

+Chipy.org uses Pylint to encourage good software development techniques.
+All Pylint checks must pass before merging code.
+If you would like to run the Pylint linting process, run the following:

+    make lint

 If you want to execute a shell into your container, run the following: once your app is running with `make up`:

     docker-compose exec web bash